Kholeka98/Cookie-business-Analysis/README.md

 ## Approach Taken
 ### 1. Dataset Preparation
 - The dataset was checked for duplicates, missing values, and inconsistency in spelling.
-- To maintain consistency in the total number of cookies bought each week, a single randomly generated value in the 'Cookies bought each week' field was replaced with an estimate derived from the median of the values within the same column.
+- To maintain consistency in the total number of cookies bought each week, a single randomly generated value in the `Cookies bought each week` field was replaced with an estimate derived from the median of the values within the same column.
 ### 2. Exploratory Data Analysis
 - Descriptive statistics were calculated as part of understanding the dataset.